Federal Judge Could Send Roger Stone To Jail For Instagram Post Targeting Her

 “This was a random photo taken from the internet.
 Any inference that this was meant to threaten the judge or disrespect the court is categorically false,” Stone said.

 He also claimed that the image was the logo of a site called Corruption Central, not crosshairs, and that the post was made by one of his volunteers.
-As the Inquisitr reported, the image appears to have come from a Russian disinformation site and a site called Aim4Truth.org.
+As the Inquisitr reported, the image appears to have come from a Russian disinformation site — a site called Aim4Truth.org.

-He later posted an image linking to an extreme right news and opinion website called Gateway Pundit, which reported that the image did not show crosshairs, but a “neo-pagan symbol” that has been linked to neo-Nazi and white supremacist groups.
-Stone called the reporting on the image of Jackson “fake news” and said that he had apologized to the judge.
+He later posted an image linking to an right-wring media outlet called the Gateway Pundit, one which reported that the image did not show crosshairs, but a “neo-pagan symbol” that has been linked to neo-Nazi and white supremacist groups.
+Stone called the reporting on the image of Jackson “fake news,” and said that he had apologized to the judge.

 View this post on Instagram